-PRE-ORDER I Even Regret Night: Holi Songs of Demerara NOW, AND RECEIVE THE BOOK IN NOVEMBER 2018 WITH SPECIAL KAYA PRESS MERCHANDISE!
+I Even Regret Night: Holi Songs of Demerara

-A major historical and literary discovery, I Even Regret Night: Holi Songs of Demerara gives us first-hand insight into the emotional lives of the indentured servants that the British brought from India to the Caribbean in the late 1800s.
+A major historical and literary discovery, I Even Regret Night: Holi Songs of Demerara gives us first-hand insight into the emotional lives of the indentured servants that the British brought from India to the Caribbean/Latin America in the late 1800s.
 Mohabir, whose own ancestors were contracted for work in Guyana in 1885 and 1890, allows his knowledge of the language, culture and folk structures Sharma was working with to infuse the poetry and in a powerful Translator’s Note, turns this collection into a major stand against the erasure of this often-overlooked community.
-An introduction by Gaiutra Bahadur (Coolie Woman), who found the manuscript in the British Library and passed it onto Mohabir, gives important historical context.
+An Afterword by Gaiutra Bahadur (Coolie Woman), who came across the manuscript in the British Library and passed it onto Mohabir, gives important historical context.